vvv214/vvv214.github.io/_pages/publications.md

 Summary
 ======
-* I have published four first-author papers in top-tier security conferences (CCS'18, SP'18, Usenix'17, CCS'16).
+* I have published 3.5 first-author papers in top-tier security conferences (CCS'18, SP'18, Usenix'17, CCS'16).

-* We have two tutorials about LDP in SIGMOD and KIDD 2018.
+* We have 2 tutorials about LDP in SIGMOD'18 and KDD'18.
 (See https://sites.google.com/view/kdd2018-tutorial/home)

-* During undergrad, I published three first-author papers in AsiaCCS'16, PloS ONE'15, and SoCG'14.
+* During undergrad, I published 3 first-author papers in AsiaCCS'16, PloS ONE'15, and SoCG'14.